Persistent Multiscale Density-based Clustering: Discussion

-Overall, PLSCAN is suitable for exploratory analyses where expected cluster sizes are unknown.
+Overall, PLSCAN is suitable for exploratory analyses where expected cluster sizes are unknown, because the algorithm automatically identifies minimum cluster size thresholds that produce persistent clusters, removing a key parameter from the clustering process.
 By leveraging density-based clustering principles, PLSCAN provides descriptive results that identify persistent high-density regions, regardless of their shape.
 Additionally, ranking stable clusterings by their persistence enables analysts to explore multiple levels of detail.
 Whether density maxima are a good model for the ``true'' clusters researchers seek in their datasets with unknown structure depends on the use case~\citep{hennig2015trueclusters}.
 Consequently, while we evaluated a broad range of datasets, the applicability of PLSCAN can vary on a case-by-case basis.